hdoo7/haiyundeng.github.io/_pages/repositories.md

 layout: page
 permalink: /repositories/
 title: repositories
-description: Edit the `_data/repositories.yml` and change the `github_users` and `github_repos` lists to include your own GitHub profile and repositories.
+description: Welcome to my repository page!
+Here you'll find a collection of my projects, code snippets, and experiments.
+Each repository showcases my work in various domains, from data analysis and machine learning to web development and automation.
+Feel free to explore, fork, and contribute!
 nav: true
 nav_order: 4
 ---